-If you’re looking for a fresh, easy and delicious springtime dinner, try this pesto pasta with chicken, asparagus and peas.
-It’s especially yummy with grilled chicken.
+If you're looking for a fresh, easy and delicious family dinner, try this pesto pasta with chicken, asparagus and peas.

 While I obviously recommend using my homemade pesto recipe in this dish, you can easily swap in store bought pesto if you're in a hurry, or any other pesto recipe you already know and love.